Overcoming System Barriers to Improve Patient Outcomes

-I. The Problem: Chronic Disease and System Failure
+I. The Problems: Chronic Disease and the Modern Environment

-1. The Chronic Disease Epidemic is the Defining Failure of Modern Medicine.
+1. Chronic Disease Is the Defining Failure of Modern Healthcare

-6. Proceduralism and Legacy Paradigms in Regulatory Culture
+2. Proceduralism and the Persistence of Legacy Paradigms

 III.
 The Future of Therapeutics

-3. Biological Aging as a Modifiable and Central Driver of Disease
+3. Aging Is the Primary Modifiable Driver of Disease

-Aging is not merely a risk factor but a primary, tractable biological process that can be measured, slowed, and therapeutically targeted — especially for chronic disease prevention and healthspan extension.
+Biological aging is no longer inevitable.
+It is a process that can be tracked, slowed, and therapeutically targeted — especially when it comes to chronic illness prevention and healthspan extension.

-• Anti-Ageing Medicine: delay or reverse age-related physiological decline
+• Anti-Aging Medicine – Delay or reverse physiological decline

-• Regenerative Medicine: restore and reprogram damaged systems at the cellular level
+• Regenerative Medicine – Repair and reprogram damaged biological systems

 Mission Statement